logicalclocks/hopsworks/README.md

 Hopsworks is available as a serverless app, simply head to [app.hopsworks.ai](https://app.hopsworks.ai) and register with your **Gmail** or **Github** accounts.
 You will then be able to run a tutorial or access Hopsworks directly and try yourself.
 This is the prefered way to first experience the platform before diving into more advanced uses and installation requirements.

 ## **Azure, AWS & GCP**
-A [Managed Hopsworks](https://managed.hopsworks.ai) account is required as it is our platform for running Hopsworks and the Feature Store in the cloud.
-It integrates seamlessly with third party platforms such as Databricks, SageMaker and KubeFlow.
+[Managed Hopsworks](https://managed.hopsworks.ai) is our platform for running Hopsworks and the Feature Store in the cloud and integrates direction with the customer AWS/Azure/GCP environment.
+It alslo integrates seamlessly with third party platforms such as Databricks, SageMaker and KubeFlow.

-If you wish to run Hopsworks on your Azure, AWS or GCP environnement, follow one of the following guides in our documentation:
+If you wish to run Hopsworks on your Azure, AWS or GCP environement, follow one of the following guides in our documentation:
 - [AWS Guide](https://docs.hopsworks.ai/3.0/setup_installation/aws/getting_started/#step-1-connecting-your-aws-account)
 - [Azure Guide](https://docs.hopsworks.ai/3.0/setup_installation/azure/getting_started/#step-1-connecting-your-azure-account)
 - [GCP Guide](https://docs.hopsworks.ai/3.0/setup_installation/gcp/getting_started/#step-1-connecting-your-gcp-account)